Applied Statistics

 Highlights

-• We bring together research and teaching across economics and finance, mathematics and statistics in a single department, which creates significant interdisciplinary synergies.
+- We bring together research and teaching across computer science, mathematics and statistics which creates significant interdisciplinary synergies.

 Birkbeck makes all reasonable efforts to deliver educational services, modules and programmes of study as described on our website.
 In the event that there are material changes to our offering (for example, due to matters beyond our control), we will update applicant and student facing information as quickly as possible and offer alternatives to applicants, offer-holders and current students.